How to increase customer footfall with outdoor advertising

 SWG3 In stockFrom: £41.24(from £ per unit)

-As the body of research on effective merchandising techniques grows and the popularity of e-commerce is booming, academics and businesses alike are starting to look to the future of window dressing for brick-and-mortar retail companies.
+As the body of research on effective merchandising techniques grows and the popularity of e-commerce is booming, academics and businesses alike are starting to look to the future of outdoor advertising for brick-and-mortar retail companies.
 Recent research into the persuasive qualities of digital signage claims that using digital window displays correctly can result in increased impulse purchases and repeat visit intentions .

-Looking forward, interactivity seems to be a key concern, with many companies investigating the possibility for technology to help create interactive window displays.
+Looking forward, interactivity seems to be a key concern for those investigating how to increase footfall in retail, with many companies investigating the possibility for technology to help create interactive window displays and outdoor signage.
 Interactivity is strongly persuasive in merchandising, and digital technology is now reaching new heights of capability.
-One example that is gaining traction is the use of digital window displays that the customer can interact with from the street.
+One example that is gaining traction is the use of digital window displays and interactive outdoor kiosks that people can interact with from the street.

 Examples of interactive window displays